 Website Name: TheWirecutter.com + TheSweetHome.com

 The WireCutter dominates organic search results for a lot of buyer-intent keywords, and is also a "verified expert reviewer" by Amazon.
-The site gets huge amounts of organic traffic, and has gained massively in popularity and search positioning once it was purchase by the New York Times.
+The site gets huge amounts of organic traffic, and has only grown in popularity and monthly searches since the New York Times purchase.

-Because of the budget they have, this site has the capacity to purchase products and pay independent reviewers to review each product and take pictures for their article.
-Many of their articles are extensively researched, and it's not uncommon to see some of their articles with more than 7,000 words on a topic.
+Because of the budget they have, this site can (and does) purchase products and pay independent reviewers to review every single product and take pictures for their article.
+Many of their articles are extensively researched.
+As in it's not uncommon to see some of their articles with more than 7,000 words on a topic.

-This is one of the biggest examples of a successful Amazon niche website, and based on the estimated traffic, they are more than likely earning hundreds of thousands of dollars per month, if not millions – a far cry from my recent FBA venture and business sale.
+This is one of the biggest examples of a successful Amazon niche website.
+Based on the estimated traffic, they are more than likely earning hundreds of thousands of dollars per month.
+If not millions.

 Website Name: RunnerClick.com